Collection: Thangka (Tangka)

 In terms of the function of Thangka, this kind of art is mainly used for serving abundant religious activities and religious life.
 Generally speaking, temples are the center of Tibetan religious culture where you can find most of the well-known Thangkas displayed in the halls.
 These Thangkas are hanging in the central place of the halls for those devout believers to worship and people could also display Thangkas in their own scripture halls and Buddhist niches.

-Commercial value
+Commercial Value

 Although Thangka has a long history, it was not circulated frequently in the collection market until recent decades.
 In the early 1980s when the Chinese art collection market was just emerging, it only cost about two to three hundred yuan to buy a Thangka.
 But things changed quickly since the 1990s when Tibetan Buddhist artworks, especially Tibetan thangka painting entered the collection market, and the price of Tibetan Thangka rose rapidly to over a thousand yuan.
 Since 2006, its price double almost annually after Thangka being made the list of national intangible cultural heritage.
 Although its price is getting higher and higher in China, Thangka is still a minority of art collection and is also relatively cheaper compared to foreign countries.

-The function of Thangka (Tangka)
+The Functions of Thangka (Tangka)

-Religious instruction
+Religious Instruction

 As an form of art, Thangka is one of the significant media for Buddhist instruction.
 Believers could learn the religious doctrine, lection, as well as the stories of Buddhism by worshiping and admiring Thangka.
 What's more, these scroll paintings, often being vivid and interesting, could also help Buddhist believers to understand the life of the Buddha, the compassion and wisdom of the Bodhisattva, and other important Buddhist concepts.

-Praying and blessing
+Praying and Blessing

 Thangka is also perceived that has the function to pray and bless in Buddhist culture.
 Buddhist believers often have Thangkas hanging in their family shrines or temples because they are convinced that by doing so they could be blessed and protected by Buddhas and Bodhisattvas.
 The Buddhas and Bodhisattvas depicted in Thangkas are considered to have great mercy and wisdom, and could also eliminate diseases, help people out of trouble, and bestow believers peace and happiness.

-Cultural inheritance
+Cultural Inheritance

 Thangka is an important part of Tibetan Buddhist culture and also one of the representatives of Tibetan traditional art.
 New artists inherit the exquisite skills of Buddha Thangka painting and Tibetan culture from their previous generation, and thus Thangka art could be well preserved and booming.
 For Tibetan people, Thangka is also a symbol of identity.

-The exchange and trading of artworks
+The Exchange and Trading of Artworks

 As Thangka is gaining more and more attention all over the world, it has become an artwork that is worth collecting and investing.
 In the international market, the trading and exhibition of Thangka are gradually increasing.
 This not only provides a platform for the dissemination of Tibetan Buddhist culture, but also promotes the exchange of related culture and art.

-The placement and offering of Thangka (Tangka)
+The Placement and Offering of Thangka (Tangka)

 1. Consecrated Thangka, especially traditional Tibetan Thangka and Tibetan Buddhist Thangka must not be placed in the bedroom, bathroom or kitchen where often have dim lighting and filthy atmosphere because consecrated Thangka is often perceived to have the same status as Buddhas and Bodhisattvas and therefore one must show great respect as well as awe.